£291.60

 5. Equations, formulae and identities

-H2.5a Distinguish the different roles played by letter symbols in algebra, using the correct notational conventions for multiplying or dividing by a given number, and knowing that letter symbols represent definite unknown numbers in equations, defined quantities or variables in formulae, general, unspecified and independent numbers in identities, and in functions they define new expressions or
+Use of symbols H2.5a Distinguish the different roles played by letter symbols in algebra, using the correct notational conventions for multiplying or dividing by a given number, and knowing that letter symbols represent definite unknown numbers in equations, defined quantities or variables in formulae, general, unspecified and independent numbers in identities, and in functions they define new expressions or

 quantities by referring to known quantities.